-Step 1: your programme requirements
+Step 1: Before choosing your modules

 - Level 5 modules are at a higher level than certificate modules and are usually offered at Stages 2 and 3.